- What are the options in assistantship assignments?

 - Assistant coach in a large and active forensics program, either in debate or individual speech events.
 Assignment includes orientation and travel.

 - Teach other introductory courses in the department according to your expertise and departmental needs.
-Areas may include Electronic Media, Public Relations, Communication, and more.
+Areas may include Digital Media, Public Relations, Communication, and more.

 - Assist faculty with large enrollment courses, such as Principles of Public Relations.

 - Be a research assistant for department faculty.